Private beta · invite-only

 Redacts secrets & PII in prompts Yes No — payload not inspected Yes

-Identity per request Library-supplied (spoofable) User-Agent / SSO DHCP lease (network-truth)
+Identity per request Library-supplied (spoofable) User-Agent / SSO User + AD group (network-resolved)

 Token / cost visibility per agent Only instrumented agents No Yes — every model, every call